 - 1. Where a member is guilty of a serious contravention, the CRO may recommend to the DIE Board that further penalties be brought under Bylaws 320 and/or 330. - 2.
 Any member shall be entitled to appeal a ruling of the CRO to the DIE Board. - 3.
 All appeals of the CRO's rulings, with the exception of those arising out of voting and Election results, shall be heard and ruled upon by the DIE Board prior to the announcement and release of the results of the election. - 4.
-No appeal shall be considered by the DIE Board unless it is received within twelve (12) working hours of the CRO's ruling being posted. - 5.
-Where a complete appeal is received, the DIE Board shall convene a hearing within twelve (12) working hours of the appeal being submitted. - 6.
+No appeal of a CRO ruling shall be considered by the DIE Board unless it is received by the end of the following business day of the CRO's ruling being posted. - 5.
+Where a complete appeal is received, the DIE Board shall convene a hearing by the end of the following business day of the appeal being submitted. - 6.
 The DIE Board shall, at the meetings set out in Section 33, either - a. rule on all appeals; or - b. order a delay to the Election, Referenda or Plebiscite. - 7.
-No appeal shall exist from a ruling of the DIE Board on an appeal of a ruling by the CRO.
+No appeal of a DIE Board decision on a CRO ruling shall be considered by the Panel of Appeal of the DIE Board unless it is received by the end of the following business day of the DIE Board decision being posted.